 Either run the PKCS #11 application as a subprocess of preload, or in a separate command window ensuring the preload file set for preload matches the one set for PKCS #11.
-See section nShield PKCS #11 library with the preload utility in the User Guide for your HSM.
+See PKCS #11 with preload and Preload Utility

 The application will attempt to reload keys when supported functions are called, see Supported function calls.